Shah Jahan: Relations with the Safavid dynasty

-Shah Jahan and his sons captured the city of Kandahar in 1638 from the Safavids, prompting the retaliation of the Persians led by their ruler Abbas II of Persia, who recaptured it in 1649.
+Shah Jahan and his sons obtained the Fall of Kandahar (1638) and succeeded in the Siege of Bost (1638) from the Safavids, prompting the retaliation of the Persians led by their ruler Abbas II of Persia, who recaptured it in 1649.
 The Mughal armies were unable to recapture it despite repeated sieges during the Mughal–Safavid War.
 Shah Jahan also expanded the Mughal Empire to the west beyond the Khyber Pass to Ghazna and Kandahar.

 Military campaign in Central Asia

 Shah Jahan launched an invasion of Central Asia from 1646 to 1647 against the Khanate of Bukhara.
 With a total army of 75,000, Shah Jahan and his sons Aurangzeb and Murad Bakhsh temporarily occupied the territories of Balkh and Badakhshan.
 However, they retreated from the fruitless lands, and Balkh and Badakhshan returned to Bukharan control.

+Britannica notes that Mughal forces occupied Badakhshān and Balkh in 1646, but Balkh was relinquished in 1647.

 Relations with the Ottoman Empire

 Shah Jahan sent an embassy to the Ottoman court in 1637.
 Led by Mir Zarif, it reached Sultan Murad IV the following year, while he was encamped in Baghdad.
 Zarif presented him with fine gifts and a letter that encouraged an alliance against Safavid Persia.
 The Sultan sent a return embassy led by Arsalan Agha.
 Shah Jahan received the ambassador in June 1640.

 While he was encamped in Baghdad, Murad IV is known to have met ambassadors of the Mughal Emperor Shah Jahan, Mir Zarif and Mir Baraka, who presented 1000 pieces of finely embroidered cloth and even armor.
 Murad IV gave them the finest weapons, saddles and Kaftans and ordered his forces to accompany the Mughals to the port of Basra, where they set sail to Thatta and finally Surat.
 They exchanged lavish presents, but Shah Jahan was displeased with Sultan Murad's return letter, the tone of which he found discourteous.
 Sultan Murad's successor, Sultan Ibrahim, sent Shah Jahan another letter encouraging him to wage war against the Persians, but there is no record of a reply.